 Want to read more about long-distance hikes?

 Would you like to know what it’s like to hike a long-distance trail in the USA?
-There haven’t been many books published about the Arizona Trail (yet), but there are a number of people who have described their hike on the Pacific Crest Trail in a beautiful way:
+There haven’t been many books published about the Arizona Trail (yet, I’m currently writing one), but there are a number of people who have described their hike on the Pacific Crest Trail in a beautiful way:

-In addition, on this website, you can find a lot of information about beautiful long-distance trails from all over the world.
+In addition, on this website, you can find a lot of information about beautiful long-distance trails from all over the world and other hiking tips.
 For example, also read these articles:

 Hi, and how nice of you to read this disclaimer!
 As you may understand, maintaining a website like this is not free.
 That is why some of the links in this article are affiliate links.
 If you use these links to book or buy anything, I’ll get a small commission at no extra cost to you.
 Thank you!
 Support this website.